 Reporting FMV of certain specified assets.
-Assets held in an IRA that are not readily tradable on an established securities market or option exchange, or that do not have a readily available FMV, must be reported at the FMV determined as of December 31, 2021.
+Assets held in an IRA that are not readily tradable on an established securities market or option exchange, or that do not have a readily available FMV, must be reported at the FMV determined as of December 31, 2025.
 See the instructions for boxes 15a and 15b, later.

 Corrected Form 5498.
 If you file a Form 5498 with the IRS and later discover that there is an error on it, you must correct it as soon as possible.
-See part H in the 2021 General Instructions for Certain Information Returns, or Pub.
+See part H in the current General Instructions for Certain Information Returns, or Pub.
 1220, if filing electronically.
 For example, if you reported contributions as rollover contributions in box 2, and you later discover that part of the contribution was not eligible to be rolled over and was, therefore, a regular contribution that should have been reported in box 1 (even if the amount exceeds the regular contribution limit), you must file a corrected Form 5498.

 Statements to participants.
 If you are required to file Form 5498, you must provide a statement to the participant.
-By January 31, 2022, you must provide participants with a statement of the December 31, 2021, value of the participant's account (including information required to be reported in boxes 15a and 15b for hard-to-value assets) and RMD, if applicable.
-Trustees of SIMPLE IRAs must also provide a statement of the account activity by January 31, 2022.
-Contribution information for all other types of IRAs must be provided by May 31, 2022.
+By February 2, 2026, you must provide participants with a statement of the December 31, 2025, value of the participant's account (including information required to be reported in boxes 15a and 15b for hard-to-value assets) and RMD, if applicable.
+Trustees of SIMPLE IRAs must also provide a statement of the account activity by February 2, 2026.
+Contribution information for all other types of IRAs must be provided by June 1, 2026.
 You are not required to provide information to the IRS or to participants as to whether a contribution is deductible or nondeductible.
 In addition, the participant is not required to tell you whether a contribution is deductible or nondeductible.

-If you furnished a statement of the FMV of the account (including information required to be reported in boxes 15a and 15b for hard-to-value assets) and RMD, if applicable, to the participant by January 31, 2022, and no reportable contributions, including rollovers, recharacterizations, or Roth IRA conversions, were made for 2021, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
-However, you must file Form 5498 with the IRS by May 31, 2022, to report the December 31, 2021, FMV of the account and the FMV of hard-to-value assets.
+If you furnished a statement of the FMV of the account (including information required to be reported in boxes 15a and 15b for hard-to-value assets) and RMD, if applicable, to the participant by February 2, 2026, and no reportable contributions, including rollovers. recharacterizations, or Roth IRA conversions, were made for 2025, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
+However, you must file Form 5498 with the IRS by June 1, 2026, to report the December 31, 2025, FMV of the account and the FMV of hard-to-value assets.
 This rule also applies to beneficiary accounts under the inherited IRA rules, earlier.
-For more information about the requirement to furnish statements to participants, see part M in the 2021 General Instructions for Certain Information Returns.
+For more information about the requirement to furnish statements to participants, see part M in the current General Instructions for Certain Information Returns.

-If you do not furnish another statement to the participant because no reportable contributions were CAUTION made for the year, the statement of the FMV of the account must contain a legend designating which information is being filed with the IRS.
+If you do not furnish another statement to the participant because no reportable contributions CAUTION were made for the year, the statement of the FMV of the account must contain a legend designating which information is being filed with the IRS.

-Truncating taxpayer participant's TIN on payee statements.
-Pursuant to Regulations section 301.6109-4, all filers of Form 5498 may truncate a participant's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Truncating participant's TIN on payee statements.

+Pursuant to Regulations section 301.6109-4, all filers of Form 5498 may truncate (replace the first five digits of the nine-digit number with X's or asterisks) a participant's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
 A trustee's or issuer's TIN may not be truncated on any form.
-See part J in the 2021 General Instructions for Certain Information Returns.
+See part J in the current General Instructions for Certain Information Returns.